Section 112A of the Income Tax Act

 Tax on the total income as reduced by long-term capital gains as if the total income so reduced were the total income of the assessee

-In short, Long-term capital gains arising on sale of equity/equity oriented fund etc are taxable at 10% in excess of Rs.
+In short, Long-term capital gains arising on the sale of equity/equity-oriented funds, etc are taxable at 10% in excess of Rs.
 1 lac.

 The long-term capital gains are calculated without providing indexation benefit u/s 48.

 What if a person’s total income comprises only LTCG from equity shares and the gain is less than Rs 2,50,000/-?

 The section 112A clarifies that in case a person’s total income is below the taxable threshold and the assessee is individual or HUF where the total income as reduced by such long-term capital gains is below the maximum amount which is not chargeable to income-tax, then, the long-term capital gains shall be reduced by the amount by which the total income as so reduced falls short of the maximum amount which is not chargeable to income-tax.